 Starlink: the next big thing for SpaceX

-SpaceX’s worldwide internet constellation, Starlink, just left beta and now serves almost 100,000 users worldwide.
+SpaceX’s worldwide internet constellation, Starlink, left beta and now serves over 100,000 users worldwide.
 In the future, it is expected to grow in both commercial and enterprise users.
 The US Department of Defense has also shown some interest in seeing the technology developed, although there is no guarantee of a contract.
+Starlink has also shown great success in Ukraine.
+Where Russia’s aggression has caused large groups of the population to loose connection to the internet.

 By 2025, Forbes predicts Starlink to grow and garner 2.3% of internet users, about 5.6 million, and have a value of $31.1 billion.